 A few years later, I went through another big transition when I decided to go freelance.
 I’d had a great time working as an in-house translator, but I’d always been independent, and working for someone else simply didn’t give me the sense of freedom I was looking for.
 It was time for me to move on and grow, but a lack of confidence and the fear of not finding any clients stopped me from taking the leap.
 It’s only after months of hesitation that I finally decided to go solo.
 To my surprise, it didn’t take me very long to find clients, and although a few sacrifices had to be made, I was soon working full-time and making more money than when I was employed.

 After almost 10 years in self-employment, things started to change in the industry.
 I’d been specialising in the fields of IT, software localisation and consumer electronics, some of the first areas to be transformed by the introduction of automatic translation.
 I was being asked more and more often to check translations produced by machines, which made me feel less valued as a professional, not to mention the added anxiety of not knowing for how long machines would actually require my input.
-Although I later realised that I could future-proof myself as a translator, I felt at the time that I needed a new sense of purpose, and I turned to a life-long passion for psychology and personal development to prepare for a career change.
+Although I later realised that I could future-proof myself as a human translator, I felt at the time that I needed a new sense of purpose, and I turned to a life-long passion for personal development to prepare for a career change.

 When I’m not coaching and translating, I enjoy travelling and going to improvised comedy classes.
 Both activities give me opportunities to explore new territories, either abroad or on stage, and allow me to keep on growing as an individual.